georgerapp/BellRinger/README.md

 This PowerShell script requires that the Chatwee room be pulled up in a browser tab titled Chat.
 The script draws a dialog box with two buttons (Ring It! and Stop The Ringing, which exits the dialog) and a Bell Count text box that starts at 1 but can be updated.
 When John mentions Chuck Todd, the user clicks "Ring It!", which injects the text " : b e l l : x", followed by the Bell Count after a 750ms delay, and increments the Bell Count.
 This is an effective way to keep track of the Chuck Todd mentions when they happen in rapid succession.

-Invoke the script via "powershell .\bell.ps1" in the directory in which the bell.ps1 file was downloaded.
+Invoke the script in a Command Prompt window via "powershell .\bell.ps1" in the directory in which the bell.ps1 file was downloaded.